jasonraimondi/jasonraimondi.com/content/posts/2021-11-08-connecting-hardhat-and-ethers-to-sveltekit.md

 pnpm compile
 ```

+The compiled contracts can be found in the `dapp/artifacts/` directory, and are ignored by git.

 ### Boot a local hardhat node and deploy the contracts

 In two separate terminals, run the following commands.
 The first command will start a local hardhat node.
 We'll leave these running for the remainder of the demo.